Financial Aid: The Basics

 Who Should Apply?

-The only way to tell if you are eligible to receive aid is to apply for it — so every degree-seeking Eastern Florida student should apply.
+The only way to tell if you are eligible to receive aid is to apply for it — so every degree-seeking Eastern Florida student should apply and you must reapply for financial aid every academic year.
 Students must have obtained a standard high school diploma or a state recognized equivalent home school program or GED before financial aid can be awarded.

 U.S. Citizens and nationals/permanent resident aliens who need financial assistance to attend college should apply for financial aid.